-If you are happy to proceed, press the accept b button and output channels 1 and 3 of all devices with the duplicate address being viewed will be asserted.
+Press the accept ▶ button and output channels 1 and 3 of the duplicate address being viewed will be asserted.
 Once activated, you will be given the option to switch off output channels 1 and 3 by pressing the accept ▶ button again.

 Press the escape ◀ button as appropriate to return to the previous menus or to select another duplicate address to check.